Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

 https://randomkeygen.com/

-Credits

-Code
-- StackOverflow ?
-- W3 schools
-- Materialize
-- Code Institute

 ## Unimplemented assessment criteria

-* Styling can be
+* Styling can be more compact and less inline.

 ## Content